 POST Non-Reimbursable agencies: No tuition.
 Travel may be reimbursed through grant funding.
 If you are from a non-reimbursable POST agency and would like to see if your travel could be reimbursed directly to you or your agency, please contact Lauren Bunn at firstname.lastname@example.org with questions or review, complete and submit the below form to Lauren Bunn at email@example.com for review.

-If you are not Law Enforcement you must have prior approval to attend this course.
-Please contact Marisa McCullough at email@example.com for approval.
+If you are not Public Safety Dispatcher or Law Enforcement you must have prior approval to attend this course.
+Please contact Marisa Messier at firstname.lastname@example.org for approval.